Infinitely Losing My Edge

 I was there.

-I was the first guy playing Donny Hathaway to the jazz kids.
+I was the first guy playing The Mighty Diamonds to the disco kids.

 I played it at the Hacienda.